Chuyển tới nội dung chính

 How translations work

 Scoutello separates the structure of a feature from the language variants of its text.
-A tour, landing page, tile, event, or PDF keeps one stable record while translatable fields point to reusable translation entries managed by the platform.
+A tour, landing page, tile, event, or PDF keeps one stable object while its reader-facing text can exist in multiple languages.

 That model lets teams author once and serve guests in many languages without duplicating entire experiences.